-Whether your car has a petrol or diesel engine, or no engine at all, eventually your car’s brake pads will go.
-Brakes are a concern for all drivers, and over time the rubber on the pads will wear thin, exposing the shim underneath.
+Whether your car has a petrol or diesel engine, or electric motors, eventually your car’s brake pads will wear out.
+Brakes are a concern for all drivers, and over time the friction material on the pads will wear thin, exposing the backing plate.

 What is the minimum width for brake pads?

-In the UK, the legal minimum width for brake pads is 1.5mm.
-A new brake pad will be around 12mm thick.
-Most manufacturers and mechanics will all agree, though, that you should probably replace your brake pads once they reach 3mm thick.
+Brake pads should be changed before they wear down to 1.5mm.
+A new brake pad will be around 10mm thick.
+Most manufacturers and mechanics will all agree that you should probably replace your brake pads once they wear down to 3mm.

-- The brake pad thickness, and the condition of the disc, can be assessed roughly with just the wheels removed.
-For a comprehensive check, the brake pads should be removed and cleaned.
-The operation of the caliper can then also be checked, and the condition of the brake disc itself can be fully examined on both sides.
-Refer to Chapter 9 for further information.
+1. The brake pad thickness and the condition of the disc can be assessed roughly with just the wheels removed, but for a comprehensive check the brake pads should be removed and cleaned.
+The operation of the calipers can then also be checked, and the condition of the brake disc itself can be fully examined on both sides.

-- With the wheel removed, the pad thickness can be seen through the front of the caliper.
+3. With the wheels removed, the pad thickness can be seen through the front of the caliper.

-- On completion, refit the roadwheels and lower the car to the ground.
+4. On completion, refit the wheels and lower the car to the ground.

 The pistons force the brake pads (which are fitted in pairs) onto the brake discs and use friction to convert kinetic energy into thermal energy – which is why brakes get so hot in use.